crcx/nga-c/Naje.md

 * One instruction (or assembler directive) per line
 * Labels start with a colon
 * A **lit** can be followed by a number or a label name
-* Labels must be defined before they can be used

 ### Assembler Directives